What is PBIS?

 The I.S.E.
 Way

 Each student at Indian Springs Elementary is familiar with the phrase, “The I.S.E.
 Way”.
 This stands for I- Intelligent, S- Safe, E- Empathetic.
 Our student broadcasters remind students of the expectations every day during morning announcements- “We are I.S.E.
 We are Intelligent.
 We are Safe.
-We are Empathetic”.
-In addition, these expectations are evidenced by posters that have been placed throughout the building in specific areas.
+We are Empathetic” and share examples of ways to exhibit these traits throughout the school day and beyond.
+In addition, these expectations are evidenced by expectation posters that have been placed throughout the building in specific areas.
 All of our PBIS programming ties back to these three behavioral expectations.

 Expectation Station Day